Back to Insights

 The diagnostic produced a prioritized 90-day plan focused on the three highest-impact leak zones.

-Month 1: Revenue Cycle — The practice requested formal rate reviews with their top 3 commercial payers.
-For the largest payer, they prepared a comparison table showing their rates versus Medicare and versus market benchmarks.
-They also implemented a prior authorization tracking protocol that assigned ownership for every auth request and flagged denials within 24 hours for immediate appeal.
+Month 1: Revenue Cycle — They requested formal rate reviews with their top 3 commercial payers.
+For the biggest one, they built a comparison table showing their rates versus Medicare and versus market benchmarks.
+They also set up a prior auth tracking system that assigned ownership for every auth request and flagged denials within 24 hours for immediate appeal.

-Month 2: Access — The reminder workflow was rebuilt across all locations: text at 7 days, text at 48 hours with confirmation request, morning-of text, and a phone call for any unconfirmed appointments.
-A centralized waitlist was created.
-The location with the 18% no-show rate also received targeted overbooking for its highest-volume provider.
+Month 2: Access — They rebuilt the reminder workflow across all locations: text at 7 days, text at 48 hours with confirmation request, morning-of text, and a phone call for any unconfirmed appointments.
+They created a centralized waitlist.
+The location with the 18% no-show rate also got targeted overbooking for its highest-volume provider.

-Month 3: Operations — The three communication platforms were consolidated into a single system that integrated with the EHR.
+Month 3: Operations — They consolidated the three communication platforms into one system that integrated with the EHR.
 The transition took 3 weeks of parallel running.
-Staff training was completed in two half-day sessions.
+Staff training happened in two half-day sessions.

 The Results (6 Months Post-Engagement)